AdamWongCH/analytics-thinking/5-Classification/README.md

 By the end of this module, you should be able to:

-* Understand what classification is used for
+* understand what classification is used for
-* Build a simple classification model
+* build a simple classification model
-* Interpret classification results
+* interpret classification results
-* Evaluate model performance using appropriate metrics
+* evaluate model performance using appropriate metrics

 ---

 ## Why This Module Matters

-Many real-world decisions are categorical:
+Many real-world decisions are categorical.

+For example:

 * Is a student at risk?
 * Should intervention be triggered?